inverted-tree/jgu-typst-mpcs-thesis/README.md

 </div>

 > [!IMPORTANT]
+> This template is currently a work-in-progress and not yet published to the pypst package repository.
+Once it is finised, I will create a release and publish.
+Stay tuned.

+---

+> [!IMPORTANT]
 > This project is a modified version of Jerry Ling's [harvard-gsas-thesis-oat](https://github.com/Moelf/harvard-gsas-thesis-oat) typst template, originally licensed under the MIT License.